Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 Even if the tileserver dynamically generates tiles at run time, they can also be pre-rendered for offline viewing with a specific tool named *render_list*.

-An additional description of the rendering process of OpenStreetMap can be found at [OSM architecture](../osm-rendering-process), including general components and tools, populating the PostGIS instance, converting the CartoCSS style sources to Mapnik XML and the Mapnik rendering process.

 |                   | |client browser  ![web][web]| | |
 |                   | |↓                   | | |
 |Disk Cache (tiles)![png][png]| |Apache Web Server ![prg][prg]|→|Web page ![html][html]|